ashikShadow/node-simple-website/README.md

 Need some help?
 Leave a comment on the tutorial — this repo is meant as a place to grab the finished code and isn't a support channel.

+# Checking Jenkin Job
+Trigger Jenkins and see result